qianxiao1111/evaluation/README.md

 </div>
 </details>

-[!Tip]
+[!Tips]
+1. You can run all the benchmarks with the default params by running command `bash run_benchmarks.sh`.

-If you want more configuration options for running parameters, refer to the typical Python script.
+2. If you want more configuration options for running parameters, refer to the typical Python script.

 ### Code correction eval